Taking on an apprentice

 The training provider you choose is vital to the success of the Apprenticeship.
 We therefore recommend that you select a reputable and approachable organisation, such as ATT, who are committed to providing you with excellent service.

-Step 2: Selecting a framework
+Step 2: Selecting an Apprenticeship

-Your chosen Apprenticeship framework will cover all the requirements needed to successfully complete the Apprenticeship programme.
+Your chosen Apprenticeship framework or standard will cover all the requirements needed to successfully complete the Apprenticeship programme.
 As a funded training provider we will be able to assist you in choosing the most suitable framework for your apprentice.

 Step 3: Advertising your vacancy